Prostate-Specific Antigen (PSA) Test

-The United States Preventive Services Task Force has analyzed the data from the PLCO, ERSPC, and other trials and estimated that, for every 1,000 men ages 55 to 69 years who are screened every 1 to 4 years for a decade (5):
+The United States Preventive Services Task Force has analyzed the data, principally from the PLCO and ERSPC trials, and estimated that, for every 1,000 men ages 55 to 69 years who are screened every 1 to 4 years for 10 to 15 years (6):

-- 0 to 1 death from prostate cancer would be avoided.
+- About 1 death from prostate cancer would be avoided

-- 100 to 120 men would have a false-positive test result that leads to a biopsy, and about one-third of the men who get a biopsy would experience at least moderately bothersome symptoms from the biopsy.
+- 120 men would have a false-positive test result that leads to a biopsy, and some men who get a biopsy would experience at least moderately bothersome symptoms from the biopsy

 How is the PSA test used in men who have been treated for prostate cancer?